richafnu/Viva/Viva/glint/setup/copilot-manager-quick-guide.md

 ms.date: 3/27/2025
 ---

-# Manager Quick Guide for comment summarization in Microsoft 365 Copilot in Viva Glint
+# Manager Quick Guide - Comment summarization in Microsoft 365 Copilot in Viva Glint

 > [!TIP]
 >**Download this page to help your managers analyze feedback comments from Viva Glint surveys.**